Kenzie-Academy-Brasil-Developers/q3-sprint5-leads-larissakoliveira/README.md

 }
 ```

-IF *phone* number is in the wrong format, this is the message returned:
+IF *phone* number is in the wrong format, this is the message returned with the status code <span style="color:orange"> 400 - BADQUEST</span>:

 ```json
 {